Mimicking Production Behavior with Generated Mocks: Experimental Results

-All three types of oracles are effective at detecting regressions introduced within MUTs, and \OO, \PO, and \CO can detect different bugs.
+\begin{mdframed}[style=mpdframe,nobreak=true,frametitle=Answer to RQ4] { All three types of oracles are effective at detecting regressions introduced within MUTs.
 Moreover, $16$, $18$, and $2$ mutants are only killed by \OO, \PO, and \CO, respectively.
-The \rick tests with mock-based oracles complement each other for regression testing, making them a useful addition to the test suite.
+The \rick tests with mock-based oracles complement each other for regression testing, making them a useful addition to the test suite. } \end{mdframed}